 How do I apply to have my criminal record sealed?

 Apply using the link below.
 The information you provide will be used to determine if you qualify.
 If you do qualify, we will contact you to request additional information necessary to seal your record.
 If you do not qualify, we will contact you to explain why you are not currently eligible.
-For Ramsey County Applicants click here.
+Ramsey County Application.